Ddemon26/TCS-UIToolKit-Utils/README.md

 - **Automatic Static Class Generation**: Automatically produces static classes from UXML and StyleSheets, eliminating the need for manual coding.
 - **Preview System**: Provides an integrated mechanism to visualize UXML and StyleSheets within the Unity Editor, ensuring a more intuitive workflow.
-- **Odin Inspector Integration**: Leverages Odin Inspector's capabilities to deliver a more interactive and configurable user interface.
 - **Customizable Output**: Offers the flexibility to specify custom namespaces and output file paths for generated classes, providing greater control over code structure.
 - **Regex-Based Style Extraction**: Utilizes sophisticated regex parsing to extract class names from StyleSheets, thereby accelerating the coding process.